 Four organisational strategies for study success

-Starting a postgraduate qualification is exciting but deadlines, exams, and the challenging workload can quickly become overwhelming, especially when you’re trying to balance your work and home life with your coursework.
+Starting a postgraduate qualification is a positive career step but deadlines, exams, and the challenging workload can quickly become overwhelming, especially when you’re trying to balance your work and home life with your coursework.
 One of the best things you can do to ensure your success is to get organised.

 Make a study plan